 Currently all funds for A Stepping Stone Foundation are raised over the course of the year through grant proposal writing, fundraising events and charitable donations from the public and corporations.
 Corporations, small businesses, other foundations, individuals, the school districts and Board-sponsored fundraising events raise the necessary money.
 As of January 1st 2021, A Stepping Stone Foundation receives no government funds.

 How much money is needed?

-This economical program costs about $6,000 per family each school year.
-The current total Foundation budget is just over $600,000, with the organization’s costs kept to a bare minimum.
-Last year, only 18% of this budget figure went for overhead to maintain the foundation, which includes one full-time Director, a part time Administrator and a Program Coordinator.
-Office space and almost all our printing needs are donated.
-Volunteers provide the “people power” of the Board and some office back up.
+This economical program costs about $7,000 per family each school year.
+The current total Foundation budget is just under $400,000, with the organization’s costs kept to a bare minimum.
+Last year, only 18% of this budget figure went for overhead to maintain the foundation, which includes one full-time Director and two part-time Administrators (Interns who are former preschoolers in our program).
+Additional staffing such as our Program Consultant, Web Maintenance Officer and office space and some printing needs are donated.
+Volunteers provide the “people power” of the Board and office back up.

-What happens if they do not fulfill their commitment?
+What happens if families do not fulfill their commitment?

 On rare occasions, a family has been dropped because of its inability to fulfill the requirements.
 Although this is a difficult decision, it honors the families who are busy fulfilling their commitment.
+There is a six-week protocol after attendance drops below the minimum to remove all barriers, but after that time, if no progress is made, the family is asked to leave.
 The dropped family is free to have their child enroll in other programs such as HeadStart.
-A new family is always quickly recruited and integrated.
+A new family is recruited and integrated.